esr360/Kayzen-GS/README.md

 </div>
 ```

-If `mobile-first` is enabled, instead your code would look somthing like:
+If `mobile-first` is enabled (by default it is *disabled*), instead your code would look somthing like:

 ```html
 <div class="row-flow">